-Each regression includes a full year of monthly lags of a number of control variables Z_t , such that $\varphi_h(L)$ is a lag polynomial of order 11.
+Each of the regressions in (1) and (2) include a full year of monthly lags of a number of control variables Z_t , such that $\varphi_h(L)$ is a lag polynomial of order 11.
 The controls include variables with predictive content for the dependent variables, and always include lagged values of y_t/X_t (or f_t/X_t for flow variables), as well as lags of agency net purchases and commitments as a ratio of X_t .
-In addition Z_t contains lagged growth rates of the core PCE price index, a nominal house price index and total mortgage debt, the log level of real mortgage originations, housing starts, and lags of several interest rate variables: the 3-month T-bill rate, the 10-year Treasury rate, the conventional mortgage interest rate, and the BAA-AAA corporate bond spread.
+In addition, Z_t contains lagged growth rates of the core PCE price index, a nominal house price index, and total mortgage debt, the log level of real mortgage originations, housing starts, and lags of several interest rate variables: the 3-month T-bill rate, the 10-year Treasury rate, the conventional mortgage interest rate, and the BAA-AAA corporate bond spread.
 Finally, we add lags of two cyclical indicators: the unemployment rate and the growth rate of real personal income.
 All growth rates are quarter-over-quarter.
 The data appendix provides full details on the sources and construction of the time series.
-In online appendix A.1, we discuss results for a number of alternative control (sub)sets.
+In the online appendix, we discuss results for a number of alternative control (sub)sets.